-The employer and employee may agree that the employee may take more than 5 days 'unpaid leave to deal with family and domestic violence.
+The employer and employee may agree that the employee may take more than 10 days ' paid leave to deal with family and domestic violence.

-8.7.2 Taking unpaid leave
+8.7.2 Taking paid leave

-An employee may take unpaid leave to deal with family and domestic violence if the employee:
+An employee may take paid leave to deal with family and domestic violence if the employee:

-- a. is experiencing family and domestic violence; and - b. needs to do something to deal with the impact of the family and domestic violence and it is impractical for the employee to do that thing outside their ordinary hours of work.
+- a. is experiencing family and domestic violence ; and - b. needs to do something to deal with the impact of the family and domestic violence and it is impractical for the employee to do that thing outside their ordinary hours of work.

-Note: The reasons for which an employee may take leave include making arrangements for their safety or the safety of a family member (including relocation), attending urgent court hearings, or accessing police services.
+Note: The reasons for which an employee may take leave include making arrangements for their safety or the safety of a family member (including relocation), attending urgent court hearings, accessing police services, attending counselling or attending appointments with medical, financial or legal professionals.